-Our Ethics Code, sets out in detail how the G4S values and standards should be applied in order to always do business in the right way.
-Supported by mandatory training programmes for all employees, the Code has been designed to be inclusive and accessible to all and relevant at every stage of the employee lifecycle.
+Our Ethics Code, sets out in detail our expectations of how the company's values and standards should be applied in order to always do business in the right way.
+Supported by mandatory training programmes for all employees, the Code is inclusive and accessible to all and relevant at every stage of the employee lifecycle.

-The Code, and its accompanying training package, include specific references to human rights matters, including modern slavery and human trafficking.
+Our Code, and its accompanying training package, include specific references to human rights matters, including modern slavery and human trafficking.

-Our Global Human Rights Policy, which was refreshed in 2022, and its supporting framework apply to all of the Group's businesses, and defines our commitment to the Universal Declaration of Human Rights, the UN Guiding Principles on Business & Human Rights and the ILO's Declaration on the Fundamental Rights at Work.
+Our Global Human Rights Policy, and its supporting framework apply to all of the Group's businesses, and defines our commitment to the Universal Declaration of Human Rights, the UN Guiding Principles on Business & Human Rights and the ILO's Declaration on the Fundamental

+Rights at Work.
 They set our approach to human rights, including the responsibility of management regarding ongoing risk assessment, regular control and thematic audits and compliance monitoring.

 We regularly review the global human rights environment to generate a heat-map.
 The 2023 review identified 26 countries, in which G4S has operations, as being potentially high-risk environments for a range of human rights matters.
 These may include restrictions on civil liberties, high levels of corruption or the local attitude to labour rights and standards.
-The reviews findings are integrated into our risk and compliance processes and may trigger additional levels of assessment and internal audit where necessary.
+The review's findings are integrated into our risk and compliance processes and may trigger additional levels of assessment and internal audit where necessary.